 The memory problems are obvious to others, as are the difficulties in thinking.
 He or she may become confused about their surroundings and will need help with certain activities that require decision making, such as picking out which clothes to wear.
 There may be personality changes, and the person may wander or become lost at this stage.

 He or she has difficulty interacting with their environment and struggles to participate in conversation.
 Help is required for personal needs, which will eventually include eating and going to the toilet.
 In the final stages, it becomes difficult to control movement and to sit upright unaided, though they may still speak in short phrases.

 As a leading provider of senior home care, Home Care Assistance Tampa understands the challenges associated with caring for a loved one with Alzheimer’s, and the amount of patience, compassion, and selflessness every Alzheimer’s caregiver possesses.
-If your senior loved one needs Alzheimer’s home care in Tampa, let Home Care Assistance provide the solution.
+If your senior loved one needs Alzheimer’s home care in Clearwater, let Home Care Assistance provide the solution.
 In addition to their unwavering compassion, our caregivers are highly-trained and thoroughly vetted before employment.
 Call a Care Manager at (727) 330-7862 to learn more about the services available and to schedule a free in-home consultation.